Easterlin paradox: Evidence

 The original evidence for the paradox was United States data.
 Subsequently, supporting findings were given for other developed nations and, more recently, for less developed countries and countries transitioning from socialism to capitalism.
 The original conclusion for the United States was based on data from 1946 to 1970; later evidence through 2014 confirmed the initial finding — the trend in United States happiness has been flat or even slightly negative over a roughly seven-decade stretch in which real incomes more than tripled.

 The time-series conclusion of the paradox refers to long-term trends.
 As the economy expands and contracts, fluctuations in happiness occur together with those in income, but the fluctuations in income occur around a rising trend line, whereas those in happiness take place around a horizontal trend.

 Possible explanations

 A couple of explanations for the paradox have been offered.

 The first explanation draws on the effect of social comparison.
 The effect of additional money on how we feel about our lives is not just about how wealthy we are in absolute terms, but how wealthy we are compared to other people.

 The second explanation appeals to hedonic adaptation and the fact that people get used to having more income and higher living standards.
-For example, the theory of hedonic adaption would suggest that progress from iPhone 5s, to iPhone 6s, to iPhone 7s, to iPhone 8s and so on, have not made a lasting improvement to happiness.
+For example, the theory of hedonic adaptation would suggest that progress from iPhone 5s, to iPhone 6s, to iPhone 7s, to iPhone 8s and so on, have not made a lasting improvement to happiness.